zirra/4pointapi/Readme.md

 # 4 Point API

-This is a demonstration piece for a NodeJS/Express Application exposing 4 end points for the purposes of Creating, Reading, Updating and Removing items in a DynamoDB table
+This is a demonstration piece for a NodeJS/Express Application exposing 4 end points for the purposes of Creating, Reading, Updating and Removing items in a DynamoDB table.

 ## Getting Started